Subsidized housing: Home mortgage interest deduction

-Rental subsidies
+Rent subsidies

 Some housing subsidies are provided to low income tenants in renting housing.
 These include shelter allowances, housing supplements, and shelter supplements from regional and local governments designed to help low-income households that spend a large proportion of their income on rent, such as New York City's Family Eviction Prevention Supplement program.
 The subsidies are often defined by whether the subsidy is given to the landlord and then criteria are set for the tenants they can lease to or whether the subsidy is given to the tenant, typically as a voucher, and they are allowed to find suitable private housing.
 The subsidy amount is typically based on the tenant's income, usually the difference between the rent and 30% of the tenant's gross income, but other formulas have been used.

 According to a 2018 study, major cuts in rental subsidies for poor households in the United Kingdom led to lowered house prices.

 In rare cases a financial institution or non-profit organization will provide mortgage loans at rates that are not profitable for the sake of a specific group.
 In Canada one such organization is Non-Profit Housing Subsidies Canada which provides subsidized mortgage loans to employees and volunteers of other non-profit organizations.

-Non-profit housing

-Non-profit housing is owned and managed by private non-profit groups such as churches, ethnocultural communities or by governments.
-Many units are provided by community development corporations (CDCs).
-They use private funding and government subsidies to support a rent-geared-towards-income program for low-income tenants.

-Public housing

-Public housing is real property owned and managed by the government.
-Tenants must meet specific eligibility requirements.